data-silence/bank-clients-fastapi/README.md

 The project consists of three parts:
 1. **Research** (notebooks folder).
 Here you can find notebooks with EDA about bank customers, and experiments on training predictive models of bank customer behavior.
 2. **Backend** as FastAPI app (backend folder).
 Here you can find designing endpoints and trained models
-3. **Frantend** as Streamlit app (frontend folder).
+3. **Frontend** as Streamlit app (frontend folder).
 Here lies the design of the application interface: the function to plot, visualize, and interface interaction with models and user selection

 ## License